Why you can trust The Zebra

 Medical payments to others coverage kicks in to cover medical bills for someone suffering a bodily injury on your property.
 This insurance is intended to cover medical costs so you can avoid legal issues.
 Unlike personal liability, it is considered “no-fault” coverage, meaning that you do not have to prove any negligence on your part in order for the harmed party to be paid.
 The base limit of coverage usually starts at $1,000, and can typically be increased.

 While it is a standard part of homeowners and rental policies, your liability insurance coverage is hugely important.
 For many, increasing policy limits can grant you peace of mind.
 This is especially true for those with significant assets they want to protect.
 If the cost of increasing coverage has you hesitant, you may want to consider seeking out a new policy.
-The Zebra can by allowing you to compare home insurance quotes from several affordable home insurance companies.
+The Zebra can help by allowing you to compare home insurance quotes from several affordable home insurance companies.